-2. Identify the reasonable accommodations required which are specified in the LENS.
+- Identify the reasonable accommodations required which are specified in the LENS

 Student responsibilities for departmental assessments/course tests

-- Students are required to initiate contact with the School/department and request reasonable accommodations as per your LENS report for particular assessments for school/ department administered assessment.
+- Students are required to initiate contact with the School/Department and request reasonable accommodations as per your LENS report, or email received following you needs assessment for particular assessments for School/ Department administered assessment.
 You are advised to make contact at least two weeks prior to the assessment date to enable adjustments to be implemented.

 - The Administrator/Executive Officer will arrange for the appropriate exam accommodations to be put in place including organising the venue as well as notifying you and the relevant academic staff of the arrangements.

 - A Scribe/Invigilator and Student are required to complete a short 10 minute online training session in advance of the student’s examination.
 The scribe and student will be required to sign acknowledgement forms and return these to firstname.lastname@example.org to confirm the training and practice sessions were completed in advance of the exam(s) and to raise any issues before sitting the exam with the Disability Service Office Manager.
 It is the responsibility of the Scribe/Invigilator and Student to ensure this process is followed.